codacy/docs/docs/organizations/integrations/jira-integration.md

 To learn more about how the integration works, see [how Codacy manages security items](../managing-security-and-risk.md#opening-and-closing-items) and [how Codacy assigns security item severities](../managing-security-and-risk.md#item-severities-and-deadlines).

-## Uninstalling the Jira integration
+## Uninstalling Jira

-To uninstall the Jira integration, open your organization **Integrations**, page **Jira**, then click **Uninstall Jira** and confirm.
+To uninstall Jira, open your organization **Integrations**, page **Jira**, then click **Uninstall Jira** and confirm.

 !!! important
-    - Uninstalling the Jira integration with the procedure described above deletes all associated open items.
+    -   If you uninstall Jira as described above, Codacy deletes all Jira-related open items.

-    - Uninstalling the Jira integration through the Jira website doesn't delete any associated items.
-However, it prevents Codacy from opening new Jira-related items.
+    -   If you uninstall Jira through the Jira website, Codacy doesn't delete any Jira items, but it won't be able to open new Jira items either.

 ## See also